If you are arrested for DUI in California, you will face two separate legal proceedings:

 - involved in an accident but did not start drinking until you got home (after which the officers came to interview you).

-One of these regulations is that an officer must observe the suspect for at least 15 minutes immediately prior to conducting a breath test.
-This is to ensure that the suspect does not
+One of these regulations is that an officer must observe you for at least 15 minutes immediately prior to conducting a breath test.
+This is to ensure that you do not

 - vomit,